 Deferred financing fees incurred in connection with the mortgage closing with a financial institution had been deferred and amortized over the term of the loan on a straight line basis.
-Amortization expenses during the years ended June 30, 2015 and 2014 were \$1,729 and \$3,455, respectively.
 Deferred financing fees were fully amortized during the year ended June 30, 2015 due to the maturity of the Organization's previous mortgage note (see Note 6).
+Amortization expense during the year ended June 30, 2015 was \$1,729.

 Software is carried at cost.
 Amortization is computed using the straight-line method based on the asset's estimated useful life.
 The Organization amortizes software costs over an estimated useful life of three years.
-Amortization of software for the years ended June 30, 2015 and 2014 were \$8,741 and \$8,307, respectively.
-Estimated future annual amortization of software cost are as follow:

-For the years ending June 30,
+Amortization of software for each of the years ended June 30, 2016 and 2015 were \$8,742.
+Future amortization of software cost for the year ending June 30, 2017 is \$434.